SamHulme1/the-dungeon-maze/README.md

 ---
 ### Imagery

 The images for the website were created using an online ai art generation tool.
-I then used another tool to pixalate them.
 I chose to use the image title dungeon maze title image because it was the most unique image that I generated.
 Injecting a unique fantasy feeling to the site to try and get an get an emotional response from the user when they first land on the site.
 The emotion I wanted to capture was nustalia.
 The other images that are on the site in the generated image section were created using the same approch as the hero image.
 I matched the images to the text descriptions to create a nice flow of written and visual information and so that the images displayed made sense visually as to what the text was descibing.
-I took quite a loose approch to this on some of the image.
+I took quite a loose approch to this on some of the images.
 However, this was to create a retro/unique feeling and because of what the ai art genertor created.
+I used a blurred effect on the background image to create a reto game effect whist keeping the other images to a more modern high quality.

 ---
 ### Styling